 I haven’t personally had any problems, but some reviews mention the Blueland bottles breaking.
 Problems are probably few and far between, but the whole point is to avoid cheap things that break and have to be replaced.

 But then – literally the day I was going to publish this – my husband picked up one of the spray bottles, and it cracked apart, exactly as I’d seen in another review.
 I guess problems being “few and far between” was wishful thinking.

 I’m so disappointed, because I was excited about the really low-impact refill system.
 I’m looking forward to Blueland changing the bottle design, because there’s just no way that this happened to two bloggers and not to anyone else.
 (Another disappointment: They haven’t responded to multiple emails I’ve sent about the bottle issue.)

-Despite the problems, I’m still excited about their tablet concept, and I’m still a fan of Blueland’s hand soap and dish detergent.
+Despite the problems, I’m still excited about their tablet concept, and I’m still a fan of Blueland’s hand soap.

 When I first tried the brand this spring, they offered just four products: hand wash, glass cleaner, multi-surface cleaner, and bathroom cleaner – so I ordered them all.
 They’ve since added dishwashing products (which I’ve tried, and I do like – especially since they don’t involve their breakable bottles) and laundry tablets.